Dodjoj91/Asteroids/README.md

 **Challenges**:

-It was pretty straightforward the project, I haven't delved in to the **Addessables System** that much so it was fun to learn more about that, if I have gotten more time I would like to have a more modular support on how I load and unload assets.
+It was pretty straightforward the project, I haven't delved in to the **Addessables System** that much so it was fun to learn more about that, if I have gotten more time I would like to have a more modular support on how I load and unload assets and really connect them to different enemy waves or levels.

+For spawning in particles I wanted them to pool back in when they were done, so was struggling a little bit on how to do that since they didn't have any connection to it.
+So I decided when we spawned them in the **ObjectPoolManager** that we attach an script to them that will let them pool themselves when the particle is done, which I think worked well for that particular **Particle System**.